A diffuse homogeneous bone marrow FDG uptake usually reflects hyperplastic bone marrow which can be seen in the following conditions:

 angulation/step-off appearance to the tumour

 focal capsular retraction and or thicken...

 Extraconal orbital lesions include lesions which arise from structures within the extraconal orbital space and those extending from adjacent structures into the orbits.

 dermoid cyst: most common lesion in paediatrics

 lacrimial gland lesions

-Extraneural spread of primary intracranial neoplasms is distinctly uncommon, occurring far less frequently than CSF spread.
+Extraneural spread of primary intracranial neoplasm is distinctly uncommon, occurring far less frequently than CSF spread.

-The most frequent neoplsams to do so, in decreasing order of frequency are:
+The most frequent neoplasms to do so, in decreasing order of frequency, are:

 extraskeletal myxoid chondrosarcoma